-When summer comes, I find myself scrambling to keep the kids entertained and further their education.
-Thankfully, there are kids’ summer reading programs.
-And even better, they get my kids some awesome freebies.
+When summer comes, I find myself scrambling to keep the kids entertained with free things to do and to keep them away from screens if I can.
+Thankfully, there are kids’ summer reading programs to help me during these school-free months.
+And even better, they give kids some awesome freebies just for reading.
+Earing things like books, reward badges, pizza, and more.

 1. Get a free book with Barnes & Noble’s Reading Program.